ParshwaDand07/Todoapp/README.md

 - the Authorization header as a Bearer token in all requests (except for
 - public endpoints like login and register).

-## Deployment:
-To deploy your app, you can use platforms such as:
-- Front-End: Deploy the React app on platforms like Vercel.
-- Back-End: Host the Node.js app on platforms like Heroku or Render.